PARTICIPANTS

 The Whistler 2020 Development Corporation Board of Directors included elected members and staff of the RMOW, Whistler community representatives, and was chaired by two volunteer development professionals.

-Corporation was responsible for developing the Legacy Neighbourhood master plan for Council approval, developing the business plan to assist Council in assessing the financial viability of the procurement process, preparing village development proposal calls, recommending contract awards related to the delivery of the village, monitoring construction and signing off on completion.
+Guided by the principles adopted by RMOW Council, the Whistler 2020 Development Corporation was responsible for developing the Legacy Neighbourhood master plan for Council approval, developing the business plan to assist Council in assessing the financial viability of the procurement process, preparing village development proposal calls, awarding contracts related to the delivery of the village, monitoring construction and signing off on completion

 The Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games

 Vancouver Organizing Committee for the 2010 Olympic & Paralympic Winter Games (VANOC) was formed to manage the planning and staging of the 2010 Olympic and Paralympic Winter Games.
+During the development of the Athlete's Village, VANOC provided planning and technical advise.

 The International Olympic Committee